Freelance scams are an unfortunate part of life as a freelancer.

 In freelance scams, the scammer is counting on being able to get what they need from you (money, information, or work) before you realize what’s going on.

-If you ever feel like an initial conversation or job interview with a client is rushed and confusing, it could be a warning sign.
+If an initial conversation or job interview ever feels rushed and/or confusing, it could be a red flag.

 3. The pay is too good to be true

 This is a tricky warning sign since compensation across content writing and other related jobs varies widely.
 However, if the pay you’re being offered for a project or a role feels too good to be true, it likely is.
-Learn how to determine your desired pay.
+Instead, focus on growing your rates naturally to get to where you want to be.

 4. You can’t find any details about their company online